koka-lang/koka/doc/spec/tour.kk.md

 where the body desugars to `repeat( 10, fn(){println(``hi``)} )`.
-The is especially convenient for the `while` loop since this is not a built-in operator in Koka but just a regular function:
+The is especially convenient for the `while` loop since this is not a built-in control flow construct but just a regular function:

 ```
 fun main() { print11() }